 2. Learn about Korean History at Gyeongbokgung Palace

 Gyeongbokgung Palace was built in 1395 and was the largest royal palace out of the five built by the Joseon Dynasty.
 You can take a free guided tour and bookable tour online of the Gyeonghoeru Pavilion.
 The grounds of Gyeonbokgung are so beautiful and are a great photo opportunity especially if you rent a Hanbok and walk around.
-Its also a great time to think about the historical background of the palace and learn more about Korean History.You can also see the changing of the guard which happens at specific times so you will need to check here to make sure you don’t miss it.
+Its also a great time to think about the historical background of the palace and learn more about Korean History.You can also see the changing of the guard which happens at specific times so make sure you don’t miss it.
 You might even be interested in a private tour at the palace.